joelnet/articles/articles/2018-11-06---functional-javascript---functors-monads-and-promises/2018-11-06---functional-javascript---functors-monads-and-promises.md

 # Are we ready to understand a Functor?

-Definition: A `Functor` is something that is `Mappable` or something that can be mapped between Categories.
+Definition: A `Functor` is something that is `Mappable` or something that can be mapped between objects in a Category.

 Okay...
 Not yet.
 But do not be afraid, you are already familiar with `Functors` if you have used `Array`'s `map` function.